Port of Pascagoula Accident Lawyers

 Today, Pascagoula is a major industrial city along the Gulf Coast, the eighth-largest in Mississippi.
 Prior to World War II, Pascagoula was a sleepy fishing village of only about 5,000 people along the Pascagoula River.
 The city’s population exploded with the war-driven shipbuilding industry.
 Shipbuilding and maritime activity continue to define the culture and economy of Pascagoula, Mississippi.

 With the right lawyer by your side, you have the invaluable opportunity of recovering maximum compensation for your maritime injuries.
 Your case may involve a spine injury you sustained in a fall on an offshore oil rig, or perhaps the loss of a loved one in a fire or explosion on a jack-up rig.
-You may be seeking information about maritime piracy and your options if you or a loved one was taken captive by pirates while working overseas.
-From head injuries to amputation to fatal accidents, the professionals at our firm have the skill to handle any type of offshore injury claim for workers at the Port of Pascagoula and nationwide.
+You may be seeking information about maritime piracy and your options if you or a loved one were taken captive while working overseas.
+From amputation to fatal accidents, we have the skill to handle any type of offshore injury claim for workers at the Port of Pascagoula and nationwide.